Sheyi Ojo scores as Cardiff City hold Barnsley | Goal.com

 Sheyi Ojo scored as Cardiff City played out a 2-2 draw against Barnsley in Wednesday’s Championship game.

-The forward arrived the Welsh side in the summer of 2020 on a season-long loan from Liverpool after struggling to establish himself at Rangers during his temporary stay.
+The forward arrived at the Welsh side in the summer of 2020 on a season-long loan from Liverpool after struggling to establish himself at Rangers during his other temporary stay.

 The 23-year-old was handed his 20th league start and made the most of the opportunity to ink his name on the scoresheet.